flokkr/docker-baseimage/README.md

 | consul    | **Complex configuration loading from consul**, downloads configuration from consul server and restart when the configuration is changed.
 Suggested for multi-host setups. |
 | btrace    | Instruments the java option with custom Btrace script (with modifying the JAVA_OPTS) |
 | sleep     | Wait for a defined amount of seconds.
 Useful for dirty workarounds (for example wait for all containers to be started and registered in dns server) |
+| kerberos  | DOwnloads kerberos keytabs and java keystores from the rest endpoint of the unsecure [krb5 dev server](https://github.com/flokkr/docker-krb5)

 ### Plugin details